Thérèse of Lisieux: Other recognition

 In 1927, Pope Pius XI named Saint Therese co-patroness of the missions, with Saint Francis Xavier.
 In 1944, Pope Pius XII decreed her a co-patroness of France with Joan of Arc.
 By the apostolic letter Divini Amoris Scientia (The Science of Divine Love) of 19 October 1997, Pope John Paul II declared Therese a Doctor of the Church, one of four women so named, the others being Teresa of Ávila, Catherine of Siena and Hildegard of Bingen.
 Devotion to Therese has developed around the world.
 According to some biographies of Édith Piaf, in 1922 the singer – at the time, an unknown seven-year-old girl – was cured from blindness after a pilgrimage to the grave of Therese, who at the time was not yet formally canonized.
 In 2022, official commemoration of the life of Therese was added to the liturgical calendar of the Episcopal Church in the United States, with a feast day on 1 October.

 Canonization of her parents

 Zélie and Louis Martin were the first spouses to be proposed for canonization as a couple and the first to be canonized together.
 In 2004, the Archbishop of Milan accepted the unexpected cure of Pietro Schiliro, an Italian child born near Milan in 2002 with a lung disorder, as a miracle attributable to their intercession.
-Announced by Cardinal Saraiva Martins on 12 July 2008, at the ceremonies marking the 150th anniversary of the marriage of the Venerable Zélie and Louis Martin, their beatification as a couple took place on 19 October 2008, in Lisieux.
+Announced by Cardinal Saraiva Martins on 12 July 2008, at the ceremonies marking the 150th anniversary of the marriage of the Venerable Zélie and Louis Martin, their beatification as a couple took place in Lisieux on 19 October 2008.

 In 2011, the letters of Blessed Zélie and Louis Martin were published in English as A Call to a Deeper Love: The Family Correspondence of the Parents of Saint Therese of the Child Jesus, 1863–1885.
 On 7 January 2013, in Valencia, Spain, the diocesan process opened to examine a "presumed miracle" attributed to their intercession: the healing of a newborn girl, Carmen Pérez Pons, who was born prematurely four days after their beatification and who inexplicably recovered from severe bleeding of the brain and other complications.
 On 21 May 2013, the diocesan process to examine the miracle closed and the dossier was sent to the Congregation for the Causes of Saints in Rome.
 Louis and Zélie Martin were canonized on 18 October 2015.